-In addition to the financial assistance programs extended to businesses, the CARES Act also includes multiple provisions aimed at providing tax relief to both individuals and businesses.
-In addition, it grants massive tax relief for businesses losses.
+In addition to the financial assistance programs extended to businesses, the CARES Act and the 2021 Consolidated Appropriations Act also included multiple provisions aimed at providing tax relief to both individuals and businesses.

-The CARES Act provides immediate rebates of $1,200 per eligible individual, $2,400 for eligible couples filing a joint return and $500 per qualifying child for individuals making less than $75,000.
+The CARES Act provided immediate rebates of $1,200 per eligible individual, $2,400 for eligible couples filing a joint return and $500 per qualifying child for individuals making less than $75,000.

-Additionally, it includes a “millionaire tax cut” for individuals making $1 million annually.
+Additionally, the CARES Act included a “millionaire tax cut” for individuals making $1 million annually.
 Due to this provision, approximately 43,000 taxpayers will gain 82 percent of the benefits of tax change.
 Those who will benefit the most from this cut will be hedge fund investors and real estate professionals, including developers.

 The CARES Act also changed rules for business losses and now allows for losses to be carried back for 5 years and 100 percent of business losses can now be deducted, up from 80 percent.